Baker McKenzie Training Contract Application Timeline

-Pia talked to The Lawyer Portal about her experiences of applying for training contracts during the 2013/2014 application cycle, which led to her being offered a training contract at a top London law firm, Baker & McKenzie.
-This case study details her training contract application timeline.
+A Baker McKenzie trainee talked to The Lawyer Portal about her experiences of applying for training contracts during university, which led to her being offered a Baker McKenzie training contract.

 Training Contract Application Timeline

 Applications open.
 Having attended the firm’s open day over the summer, I knew Baker & McKenzie was going to offer a Spring Vacation Scheme, which was then new and open only to final year students.
 At the time, the application deadline was 31 January.

 November: Working on the Application

 Immediately after the firm’s presentation and drinks event at my university, I began working on my application.
 Baker & McKenzie’s was among the shorter application forms – it centred on a covering letter detailing your reasons for wanting to pursue a career in commercial law as well as your motivations for applying to the firm.

 5 December: Submitting the Application

 I submitted my online application.
 The confirmation email said that while they reviewed applications on a rolling basis, they do not begin shortlisting applicants until closer to the deadline.
 I figured I would not hear from them for a while.

 12 December: Sitting the Situational Judgement Test